Identify Matching Fields using transpose()

 Introduction

-The transpose() converts the rows of each event into columns, and the columns (the fields) into a row.
+The transpose() function can be used to convert the rows of each event into columns, and the columns (the fields) into a row.
 This changes the way the events are displayed and provides for querying or matching data on the field name rather than the field contents.
 This can be used to identify where in a query a particular match has been located when the data might be spread across multiple potential fields.

-The transpose() swaps columns (fields) for rows and rows (events) for columns.
+In this example, the transpose() function swaps columns (fields) for rows and rows (events) for columns.
 This can be useful to determine which field a particular match has been located in.
-For example, given the following input data:

 usercommandparent